reinderien/factorio/readme.md

 - `A_ub` must take into account the total number of whole or partial manual tasks summing to 1.
 It must also take into account the fact that no resource rate can go below 0 for a sustainable process.

+To calculate `c`, the objective function coefficient 1*n row vector, multiply an expense r*1 column vector by the recipe r*n matrix, `r` being the number of resources.
+The expense vector has one entry per resource.